 The Monarchs Across Georgia (MAG) Committee, co-chaired by Susan Meyers and Mary Beth Cary, is a model community engagement and environmental stewardship program that hosts the biannual Pollinator Symposium, creates educational materials, conducts educator workshops, offers native plant sales, encourages restoration of habitat through a pollinator habitat program, awards mini-grants, certifies qualifying gardens, coordinates the Symbolic Migrations cultural exchange program among students in three countries, encourages learning about monarch migration through the Mexico Book Project, and promotes awareness of the value of protecting monarch butterflies in many other ways.

-The Issues and Initiatives Committee, chaired by Korri Ellis, brings awareness of relevant news, trends, issues, and research-informed practices to the field of environmental education and develops occasional initiatives to increase the capacity of educators to address these matters effectively.
+The Issues and Initiatives Committee, brings awareness of relevant news, trends, issues, and research-informed practices to the field of environmental education and develops occasional initiatives to increase the capacity of educators to address these matters effectively.

 The Environmental stewardship and Community engagement Opportunities (ECO) Committee, chaired by Darryl Haddock, focuses on opportunities for students and communities to participate in local, real-world, culturally-relevant problem-solving, decision-making, and environmental stewardship projects.

-The Membership Committee, chaired by Hannah Penn, coordinates benefits for members and expands the base through recruitment activities.
+The Membership Committee coordinates benefits for members and expands the base through recruitment activities.

-The Volunteer Coordinator, Jackie Sherry, matches members with projects and committee work.
+The Volunteer Coordinator matches members with projects and committee work.

-The Regional Coordinators engage communities and organize events for local members in each part of the state.
+Regional Coordinators engage members or communities and organize occasional events in each part of the state.